TeachMe-Project/Main_Project/README.md

 ## Features
 List the ready features here:
 - Teachers can track if students are using any other application apart from LearnX desktop application
-- Awesome feature 2
-- Awesome feature 3
+- Analytics
+- Transaction processing
+- Chat component
+- Online Streaming component

 ## Screenshots